LoyolaChicagoCode/cs2-lab7-mazesolver-java/README.md

 # Grading (total 5)

 - 3 completion of items marked TODO in `src/main` and correct behavior
-- 0.2 additional maze
+- 0.5 additional (non-square) maze
 - 0.8 tests for maze1 and your additional maze
-- 1 written part
+- 0.7 written part
-  - 0.8 responses to the questions above
+  - 0.5 responses to the questions above
   - 0.2 grammar, style, formatting

+# Extra credit

+- 1 Add the ability to start on the perimeter and find and display a path *through* the maze, i.e., going out through a different exit; if there is no such path, the program should indicate this.
+- 1 Add the ability to find and display all distinct non-cyclical paths from the starting point to an exit.